 Defects in a toy or playpen can come about from a number of different, and often hidden, causes.
-Some toys contain lead paint.
-Others can be disassembled or taken apart by children unbeknownst to parents.
-Still other toys are of a size that can cause injury to children who simply use them.
+Some toys contain lead paint while others can be disassembled or taken apart by children, unbeknownst to parents.
+Still, other toys are of a size that can cause injury to children who use them.
 Each particular defect requires an experienced and knowledgeable product liability attorney to uncover their source, which could include flaws in the design, construction with dangerous materials like lead and cadmium, or a failure to warn or supervise.

 In some cases, instead of a product liability lawsuit, a defective toy or defective playpen will lead to a product recall.
 Unfortunately, this happens frequently.
 The Consumer Product Safety Commission’s (CPSC) website is a good resource for information about current product recalls.
 The CPSC also maintains statistics that provide a look into the defective toy and defective playpen threat.

 - In 2008, there were an estimated 235,300 toy-related injuries treated in U.S. hospital emergency departments.
 The annual average of estimated toy-related injuries from 2006-2008 is 229,600.